daemonraco/toobasic/docs/forms.md

 $ php shell.php sys forms --set-button-attribute delete --name class --value 'btn-sm btn-danger' --form table_rooms --mode remove
 $ php shell.php sys forms --set-button-label delete --value 'btn_delete_room' --form table_rooms --mode remove
 ```
+Quite a lot, but this is the base for a good example.

 ## Views
-Now that you have your definition, you can use it in your view and we are going to
+Now that you have your definition, you can use it in your views and we are going
-explain the difference for each one.
+to explain the difference for each one.
-Now _modes_ have a meaning.
+Now _modes_ will make more sense.

+### _$ctrl->formFor()_
+_Forms Builder_ provides you with a special function for you _Smarty_ templates
+called `formFor` that allows you to render and insert a form based on one of your
+configurations.
+Such function requires three parameters and these are:

+* __specification__: Name of your form specification.
+* __item__: An associative array with values that can be used to fill your for.
+* __mode__: Mode in which the form has to be built.

 ### Create view
 Let's edit you view `room_create.html` and write something like this inside (using